rajayogan/angular2-desktopscreens/README.md

-# angular2-desktop
+# angular2-desktopscreens
-A simple application demonstrating how to make desktop apps using Angular 2 and electron.
+A simple application demonstrating how to use material design in your angular2 + electron desktop apps.